michaellucasnzl/venice-ai-api-sdk/README.md

 Note that this SDK is under review by the Venice team and may become the official Venice SDK for .NET.

-The SDK is currently in *beta* only - there are some endpoints that are broken but active development will ensure they get fixed soon.
+The SDK is currently in *beta* with active development ensuring continuous improvements and new features.

 ## Features

-- **Chat Completions** - Generate text using advanced language models
+- **Chat Completions** - Generate text using advanced language models with streaming support
-- **Image Generation** - Create images from text descriptions
+- **Image Generation** - Create, edit, and upscale images from text descriptions
-- **Text-to-Speech** - Convert text to natural-sounding speech
+- **Text-to-Speech** - Convert text to natural-sounding speech with multiple voices
-- **Embeddings** - Generate text embeddings for semantic search
+- **Embeddings** - Generate text embeddings for semantic search and analysis
-- **Model Management** - List and manage available models
+- **Model Management** - List and manage available models with detailed specifications
-- **Billing Information** - Track API usage and costs
+- **Billing Information** - Track API usage and costs with detailed breakdowns
+- **Vision Support** - Analyze and understand images with multimodal models
+- **Function Calling** - Execute functions based on natural language requests
+- **Web Search Integration** - Enhanced responses with real-time web search
+- **Venice Parameters** - Advanced Venice-specific features and optimizations
-- **Streaming Support** - Real-time streaming for chat and audio
+- **Streaming Support** - Real-time streaming for chat, audio, and other responses
 - **Async/Await** - Full async support throughout the SDK
 - **Dependency Injection** - Built-in support for .NET DI container
 - **Comprehensive Logging** - Detailed logging for debugging and monitoring
+- **Error Handling** - Robust error handling with detailed error information
+- **Configuration Management** - Flexible configuration options for all scenarios

 ## Installation